R35007/Mock-Server/README.md

   "/route/1, /route/2": {
     // /route/1 and /route/2 shares the same config and mock data "_config": true, // Make sure to set this to true to use this object as a route configuration.
-    "id": "id-unique", // sets a unique id for each route "description": "", // Description about this Route.
+    "id": "id-unique", // sets a base64 encoded route "description": "", // Description about this Route.
     "delay": 2000, // in milliseconds
     "statusCode": 200, // in number between 100 to 600
     "mockFirst": false, // If true, It sends the mock first else try to fetch first.
-    "middlewareNames": ["_IterateResponse"], // list of middleware names to be called "middlewares": "", // Can give a list of express Middlewares If using in .js file "fetch": "./myFile.json", // this path will be relative to `config.root` "fetchCount": 5, // Set to -1 to fetch infinite times.
+    "middlewares": ["_IterateResponse"], // list of middleware names to be called "middlewares": "", // Can give a list of express Middlewares If using in .js file "fetch": "./myFile.json", // this path will be relative to `config.root` "fetchCount": 5, // Set to -1 to fetch infinite times.